More than perhaps anything else in the Jewish world, music has the power to bring our community together in worship, celebration and action.

 Great!
 There are a few steps to take:

-- Fill out this interest form.
+- Fill out this interest form (this form is now closed).
 We will send you the full application for you to fill out and a letter to share with your sponsoring mentor once we receive your interest form.
 Choose who you would like to ask to be your Sponsoring Mentor (see below for more details)

 - Ask the person you have chosen to be your Sponsoring Mentor to fill this role for you.
 Have a preliminary conversation with your Sponsoring Mentor and invite them to view this website including the “For Sponsoring Mentor” section.
 Once you receive the full letter, you can share that as well.